elysia090/Lab/docs/StoryD.md

 continue
 If the loop completes, there is no space at width 16:
 	•	return error ORDER_KEY_SPACE_EXHAUSTED (HTTP 409).

-15.4.4 Between(null, null) MUST return UUUUUUUUUUUUUUUU.
+15.4.4 Between(null, null) MUST return “UUUUUUUUUUUUUUUU”.

 15.5 Rebalance(chapter_id) (deterministic)
 15.5.1 Rebalance MUST assign fresh order_key values to all scenes within a chapter and MUST create a new commit.